 This degree program provides a course of study for students who are interested in developing an appreciation and understanding of the functional areas within the small business environment.
-The degree provides a working knowledge of small business operations to both the prospective business person as well as the owner/manager of an existing business, and is co-sponsored by the Small Business Administration.
+The degree provides a working knowledge of small business operations to both the prospective business person as well as the owner/manager of an existing business.

-- · Recognize and appropriately respond to ethical and legal concerns relating to human resource and organizational management. - · Identify and analyze business problems or entrepreneurial opportunities and effectively communicate recommendations for courses of actions. - Demonstrate an understanding of the requirements to start a new venture, including the basics of leadership, team building, finance, marketing and management.
+- Recognize and appropriately respond to ethical and legal concerns relating to human resource and organizational management. - · Identify and analyze business problems or entrepreneurial opportunities and effectively communicate recommendations for courses of actions. - · Demonstrate an understanding of the requirements to start a new venture, including the basics of leadership, team building, finance, marketing and management.

-Administrative Assistant Assistant Manager Bookkeeper Small Business Owner/Manager
+Small Business Owner/Manager Entrepreneur